 - Medications for diabetes (Antidiabetes drugs) interacts with CUCUMBER

-Cucumber seed might decrease blood sugar.
-Diabetes medications are also used to lower blood sugar.
-Taking cucumber seed along with diabetes medications might cause your blood sugar to go too low.
+Cucumber seed might lower blood sugar levels.
+Taking cucumber seed along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

-The appropriate dose of cucumber depends on several factors such as the user's age, health, and several other conditions.
-At this time there is not enough scientific information to determine an appropriate range of doses for cucumber.
+Cucumbers are commonly eaten as a vegetable.
+But as medicine, there isn't enough reliable information to know what an appropriate dose of cucumber might be.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
-Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.
+Be sure to follow relevant directions on product labels and consult a healthcare professional before using.